-Catalan ex-leader Puigdemont faces Italy extradition hearing
+Catalan ex-leader Puigdemont freed temporarily in Sardinia

 The detention of Puigdemont two weeks ago comes with the former regional president struggling to retain his preeminent role in the Catalonia separatist movement, which has surged in popularity over the past two decades.

 Puigdemont’s party has lost the regional presidency of Catalonia and is now the minor member of a coalition led by a separatist rival which is leading talks with Sánchez’s government to resolve the festering crisis.
-Puigdemont’s party isn’t participating in the head-to-head negotiations which its leaders have criticized as a distraction from rebuilding strength for another unilateral secession bid.
+Puigdemont’s party isn’t participating in the negotiations which its leaders have criticized as a distraction from rebuilding strength for another unilateral secession bid.

+“While some are trying to talk with the Spanish government, there are others like Puigdemont who are undermining the institutions of the state,” said Jordi Puigneró, the leading member of Puigdemont’s party in Catalonia’s government.

 Despite already enjoying a good degree of self-rule, polls and election results show that roughly half of Catalans want to form a new state.
 The other half wants to remain in Spain given the centuries of cultural and family ties linking Catalonia with the rest of the country.